cloudknit-io/cloudknit/README.md

 ### Linter
-This project uses [golangci-lint](https://github.com/golangci/golangci-lint) for running code linting, in conjunction with (File Watchers)[https://www.jetbrains.com/help/idea/using-file-watchers.html] plugin for IntelliJ Lint rules are configured in the `.golangci.yaml` file in the project root.
+This project uses [golangci-lint](https://github.com/golangci/golangci-lint) for running code linting, in conjunction with [File Watchers](https://www.jetbrains.com/help/idea/using-file-watchers.html) plugin for IntelliJ.

+Lint rules are configured in the `.golangci.yaml` file in the project root.

 ### ArgoCD credentials